 Tsz Lo Lan Shan Path Details

-It took us 3 hours to complete, but that didn’t involve the stops for taking photos at the ledge and at Tai Tam Reservoir.
+It took us 3 hours to complete, but that didn’t involve the stops for taking photos at the ledge and Tai Tam Reservoir.

 To make your way to the starting point, catch bus number 6, 41A, 76, 63, or 66 to Wong Nai Chung Reservoir Park bus stop.
-Once you alight at the Sinopec gas station, walk up the short flight of steps that goes up to Tai Tam Reservoir Road.
+Once you alight at the Sinopec gas station, walk up the short flight of steps that go up to Tai Tam Reservoir Road.
 And finally, walk towards the sign for Celestial Garden, 5 Repulse Bay Road.

 This is your starting point.

 The Initial Paved Section